 Papillary fibroelastomas are rare benign primary cardiac tumours.
 However, of the primary cardiac tumours, they are one of the commonest to occur in relation to the cardiac valves (may account for 75% of valvular tumours 10).

-Papillary glioneuronal tumours are a newly recognised entity on the 2007 WHO classification of CNS tumours.
-It is a rare well circumscribed complex solid cystic supratentorial lesion with indolent clinical course.
+Papillary glioneuronal tumours are rare well circumscribed complex solid cystic supratentorial lesion with an indolent clinical course.

 Papillary lesions of the breast comprise of a wide group and can range from being benign to malignant.